jessepav/lacygoill-wiki-backup/vim/filetype_plugin.md

 ###
 ### What's the expansion of $VIM?

-In Vim:

     /usr/local/share/vim
          │
          └ only if you compile Vim locally and install it with `make install`

-In Neovim:

-    /usr/local/share/vim

 ### What's the expansion of $VIMRUNTIME?

-In Vim:

     /usr/local/share/vim/vim81
                             ├┘
                             └ may vary; matches Vim's current version

-In Neovim:

-    /usr/local/share/nvim/runtime

 ###
 ### `$VIMRUNTIME/filetype.vim` installs 4 sets of autocmds, and run 1 command.
 What does each of them do?